YanGranat/ClipAIble/README.md

 ### Requirements

 - Chrome, Edge, Brave, or Arc browser
-- API key from at least one provider (see below)
+- (Optional) API key from at least one provider for AI modes (see below)
+  - **Note**: Automatic mode works without any API keys!

 ---

 ## 🔑 Getting API Keys

+> **💡 New in v3.1.0**: You can now use ClipAIble without any API keys!
+Automatic mode works instantly using local algorithms.
+API keys are only needed for AI-powered features (translation, abstract generation, AI Extract mode).

 ### OpenAI (GPT models + Audio)